centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 using a very small JBang script.
 Next we'll spin up a simple single-stage Mats Endpoint in a new JBang script and a new shell/console.
 Finally, we'll invoke this Mats Endpoint, using a demonstration-only main-class, using yet another new JBang script in yet another new shell.
-This is meant to demonstrate how Mats<sup>3</sup> is an interesting *Interservice Communication* tool, and show how the JBang support tools of Mats<sup>3</sup> can make exploration of Mats<sup>3</sup>
+This is meant to demonstrate how Mats<sup>3</sup> is an interesting *Interservice Communication* tool, and show how the JBang support kit of Mats<sup>3</sup> can make exploration of Mats<sup>3</sup>
 dead simple.

 ## What's *JBang* and how to install

 If you've used Groovy, you might know of the 'Grapes' concept, whereby you in a single Java source file can include `@Grab` annotations and `Grape.grab(..)` method calls which can pull in dependencies and make them available to the subsequent code.
-Also, Groovy can directly invoke a source code file, like a script executor.
+Also, Groovy can directly invoke a Java source code file, like a script executor.
+The combination is pretty weighty, allowing you to make the wildest programs with the full Maven Central of dependencies in a single file!

 Java 11 introduced the ability to invoke a single Java source file directly via the `java` command.
 It also supports the unix "shebang" notation, where you put the command to run on the first line of the file, like